kubedb/docs/docs/guides/mssqlserver/monitoring/alerting.md

 The chart derives the `PrometheusRule` name and scopes every PromQL expression (via `job="{release-name}-stats"` / `app="{release-name}"`) from the **Helm release name** — so the release name must match the MSSQLServer object's name (`mssqlserver-alert-demo`).

-The chart's default label is `release: kube-prometheus-stack`, so we must also override it at install time to match the Prometheus `ruleSelector` — installing without `--set form.alert.labels.release=prometheus` produces a `PrometheusRule` that Prometheus silently never loads (confirmed: the rules exist in the cluster but never appear under `/rules` or `/alerts` until the label is corrected with a `helm upgrade`).
+The chart's default label is `release: kube-prometheus-stack`, so we must also override it at install time to match the Prometheus `ruleSelector` — installing without `--set form.alert.labels.release=prometheus` produces a `PrometheusRule` that Prometheus never loads, until the label is corrected with a `helm upgrade`.

-### Chart bug: the `kubeStash` group fails to render

-> **Chart bug found (v2026.7.14):** `helm template`/`helm install` for `mssqlserver-alerts` fails outright with `error converting YAML to JSON: yaml: line 149: mapping values are not allowed in this context` if the `kubeStash` alert group is left at its default `enabled: warning`.
-The group's rule template has a real indentation bug — the `labels:`/`annotations:` block for each `kubeStash` rule is emitted one level shallower than required, so keys like `k8s_group`, `k8s_kind`, `app` end up as siblings of `labels:` instead of nested under it, breaking YAML parsing entirely. **Workaround:** disable the group at install time with `--set form.alert.groups.kubeStash.enabled=none` — the rest of the chart (`database`, `provisioner`, `opsManager`) renders correctly once this group is disabled.

 ### Install

+This tutorial covers the `database`, `provisioner`, and `opsManager` alert groups; the `kubeStash` group is disabled below.

 ```bash
 $ helm upgrade -i mssqlserver-alert-demo appscode/mssqlserver-alerts \